Students Subject to the Catalog Provisions

 The credit applying toward a degree may include up to a total of 30 semester hours earned by means of alternative activities, such as credit by exam and credit for prior learning or credit for military training.
 In addition to taking elective courses, there are several non-traditional credit options available for students to earn credit toward a JBU Traditional Undergraduate degree, including:

 Credit by Examination

 Students may earn credit through selected nationally recognized standardized tests.
-Such tests include the College Level Examination Program (CLEP), and certain other tests approved by the American Council on Education (ACE).
+Such tests include the College Level Examination Program (CLEP), the Dantes Subject Standardized Tests, ALTALang (for languages not covered by CLEP), and certain other tests approved by the American Council on Education (ACE).

 Credit for Prior Learning (CPL)

 The university recognizes that collegiate-level learning may occur outside the college/ university classroom and has established specific procedures and policies for evaluating and granting credits for such learning.
 CPL may be earned only for documented and currently held learning, and is not granted simply for experience.
 This learning may have resulted from personal study, travel, work experience, workshops and seminars, military training, or other professional or vocational experiences.
 The guidelines recommended by the Council for Adult and Experiential Learning will generally be followed, except where they might conflict with existing policies of the university.
 Students are encouraged to develop a portfolio of prior learning.
 JBU assesses that learning according to standards set by the Council for Adult and Experiential Learning.
 Some of these standards are:

 - Credit should be awarded only for learning, and not for experience.